-A compensation time will be allocated to cars and Drivers finishing in the top three places in each category of a race counting towards the Monochrome GT4 Australia Series depending on the classification of the final results at the finish and determined according to the scale below.
+A compensation time will be allocated to cars and Drivers finishing in the top three places in each category of a race counting towards the Monochrome GT4 Australia Series depending on the classification of the final results and determined according to the scale below.
 This compensation time is added to the minimum pit stop duration set for the following Race in the Series.
 The car is not under Parc Fermé conditions for this additional time.

-The compensation times will feature on a specific Bulletin which will be drawn up after each Race.
+The compensation times will feature on a specific Bulletin which will be drawn up before each Race.
 The compensation time will correspond either to the compensation time allocated to the car or to that allocated to any of the Drivers entered in the car, whichever is the greater.

-Where the duration of the next race is one hour the scale of compensation time allocated to each car and to the Drivers for each race will be as follows:

-1st + 15 sec.
+The scale of compensation time allocated to each car and to the Drivers for each race will be as follows: 1st + 15 sec.
 2nd + 10 sec.
 3rd + 5 sec.